DJShankyShoe/scythe/README.md

 ## Use Cases

-Attackers have been using multiple methods to exploit sites, services, steal credentials & much more.
+Attackers have been using multiple methods to exploit sites, services, steal credentials and more.
 When successful, attackers can use that to gain access to restricted sites, information or  permissions.
-At this stage, defenders would be 1 step behind thus it is important to gain hold of attacker footprints in advance to improve defensive detection by introducing more specific signatures directed to those attackers/bad actors.
+We provide proactive approaches to engage the attackers early on.

 <br /><br />

 ### Scenario 1: Login Abuses such as Brute-forcing (incl.
 Password Spraying, Credentials Dumping) via IP Rotate
-> Reducing redirections & wait times after failed logins would increase the simplicity to perform bruteforce attacks
+> Reducing redirections and wait times after failed logins would increase the simplicity to perform bruteforce attacks

-`When come across our honeypot site, attackers may attempt to perform bruteforce (when unsuccesful login occurs, fingerprinting of attacker's device is collected)`
+`Attackers may attempt to perform bruteforce (when unsuccesful login occurs, fingerprinting of attacker's device is collected)`

 ![image](https://user-images.githubusercontent.com/62169971/150117223-8ada9e1c-25ba-4154-8849-51174fc80229.png)
 ---
-`A rule written to detect bruteforce attempts will be triggered and execute a python script to create signatures`
+`A rule written to detect bruteforce attempts will be triggered and executes a python script to create signatures`

 ![image](https://user-images.githubusercontent.com/62169971/150117272-71b0b165-ace3-44f0-9760-1c5799904d11.png)
 ---